How better leadership in hospitals can improve patient outcomes

 Hospitals and their leadership are under immense strain during this time to manage both existing patient care and COVID patients, according to Prof. Schwarz, who observed this duality raises many different challenges outside the medical corrections required.
 “Our study highlights the value of inter-group leadership coordination – that the type of leadership structure adopted in the hospital is a key moderator for communication breakdowns that lead to poor patient outcomes.
 Given the complexity of COVID and its case management, this contrast to the more common approach of horizontal leadership dyads (pairs of leaders) can have clear hospital management implications,” he said.

 This research was part of a multi-year, multi-team study of the factors which facilitate effective patient care in hospitals.
-“Ostensibly, our interest was in what is happening in hospitals that we can do better to facilitate better care, and we ended up focusing on leadership and inter-group communication (that is, communication between different professional groups, such as nurses and doctors, specialists and generalists etc),” he said.
+“Ostensibly, our interest was in what is happening in hospitals that we can do better to facilitate better care, and we ended up focusing on leadership and inter-group communication (that is, communication between different professional groups, such as nurses and doctors, specialists and generalists et cetera),” he said.

 “We know that patients die in hospitals for preventable reasons, and hospitals are patently aware of this too.
 We also know that leaders in hospitals have an impact on both correcting and managing the factors that lead to patient care outcomes.
 So, we set out to study the implications of how people talk about and invoke leadership for effective care.”